Having visited all 15 national parks in Britain, we take a look at the best of them.

 Location: Gwynedd and Conwy, Wales

-My favourite thing to do in Snowdonia is to camp in the village of Betws-y-Coed and climb one of the most famous peaks in Britain, Tryfan (918m / 3,010ft), along with the other Glyder mountains that surround it (Glyder Fawr, Glyder Fach, et al).
+My favourite thing to do in Snowdonia is to camp in the village of Betws-y-Coed and climb one of the most famous peaks in Britain, Tryfan (918m / 3,010ft), along with the other Glyder mountains that surround it (Glyder Fawr, Glyder Fach et al).

 There is a lot more to Snowdonia than mountains and climbing including over 37km (23mi) of dramatic coastline with sand dune backed beaches and rocky coves.
 There is also a host of picturesque villages, steep river gorges, waterfalls, wooded valleys, peatlands and moorlands.
-Snowdonia is also an area steeped in culture and tradition with more than 26,000 people living within the park of whom over half (62%) speak Welsh.
+Snowdonia is also an area steeped in culture and tradition with more than 26,000 people living within the park of which over half (62%) speak Welsh.